Skip to main content

 A new modal window will appear once you click the "+" button to add a Node.
 You will see all available Nodes that are divided into three sections: Popular, Logic and CRM Actions.
 Choose the one you need to create your first Node.

 A screenshot of the window with three sections of Nodes: Popular, Logic and CRM Actions.
-The first section is open: it has sub-sections Outreach Nodes, Social Nodes and Advanced Nodes.

 Popular Nodes Section